alsamzu/HR-System/nodestory/readme.txt

 Additional data added to a HTTP request in the form of name value parse

-USE $jshint nameofapp.js to look out for errors EXPRESS PACKAGE
+USE $jshint nameofapp.js to look out for errors

+EXPRESS PACKAGE
-Helps us in routing Templating and Search
+Helps us in routing Templating and Search:
+1) Write handlers for requests with different HTTP verbs at different URL paths (routes).